-Over the past three years, since the opening of the uber-cool END Clothing London flagship store in Soho, we have been fortunate enough to work with the fashion retailer to produce their window display graphics.
-As well as being well versed in retail graphics, having a production site in central London just a stone’s throw from END has its advantages for sure too.
-The graphics always find themselves on to our social media channels with their vibrancy and impactful designs.
+Since the opening of the uber-cool END Clothing London flagship store in Soho, we have been fortunate enough to work with the fashion retailer, in producing its window display graphics.
+As well as being well versed in retail graphics, having a production site in central London just a stone’s throw from the END Clothing store has its advantages for sure too.
+The graphics always find themselves on our social media channels with their vibrancy and impactful designs.

 The wrap-around glass face is fantastic for graphic installation and works as a perfect vehicle to grab the footfall attention of passersby.
-And on more than one occasion we have fitted graphics to the building itself, merging the glass graphics with the store front to create one big visual splash to whet the appetite.
+And on more than one occasion we have fitted graphics to the building itself, merging the glass window graphics with the storefront to create one big visual splash to whet the appetite.

-Over the course of the past three years, we’ve used a host of media to create the END windows.
+We’ve used a host of media to create the END store windows.
 Sometimes these are collaborations between brands ala Dr Martens x Bathing Ape; the launch of a specific product such as Gorillaz’s G Foot; and special one-off events like the DSA Aitor Throup live drawing class.
-Working with different fashion brands is a lot of fun, each with their own visual identity and creatively pushing the visuals for END each time.
+Working with different fashion brands is a lot of fun.
+Each brand with its own visual identity and creatively pushes the visuals for END Clothing each time.

-Material and production methods include the more standard printed vinyl and cut vinyl decals, to processes like white ink and CMYK to frosted self-adhesive vinyl, and conformable vinyl which is used when applying graphics to the actual facade of the building.
+Material and production methods include the more standard printed vinyl and cut vinyl decals.
+Processes like white ink and CMYK to frosted self-adhesive vinyl.
+In addition, conformable vinyl that is used when applying graphics to the actual facade of the building.

 Each install is undertaken after hours while the store is closed.
-Bearing in mind some graphic elements may need to be fitted inside the store, including on the internal face of the glass, we work closely with the VM team and store managers to coordinate the installation of graphics to suit the END Soho team and the requirements of the job.
+Bearing in mind some graphic elements may need to be fitted inside the store, including on the internal face of the glass.
+We work closely with the visual merchandising team and store managers for End Clothing.
+This helps us to coordinate the installation of graphics to suit the END Clothing Soho team and the requirements of the job.

-And that’s the beauty of a regular working relationship, knowing the rhythms of a business and a particular store.
-It underpins everything we strive to do, which is work with communication and trust (and quality, of course).
-With continued conversations and the knowledge of how one another works, we are able to accommodate the needs of each other within the working schedule, so the best outcome is achieved for the brief time and time again.
+And that’s the beauty of a regular working relationship.
+Understanding the rhythms of a business and a particular store.
+It underpins everything we strive to do.
+And, that is work with communication and trust (and quality, of course).
+With continued conversations and the knowledge of how one another works.
+We can accommodate the needs of each other within the working schedule, so the best outcome is achieved for the project brief time and time again.